-Some may think of cursive as an archaic form of communication – one best left to history.
+Some may think of cursive as an archaic form of writing – one best left to history.
 Personally, I think it’s a valuable skill and well worth teaching in my ESL classes as part of the English language.
 Importantly, Japanese students will learn cursive writing in their junior high school classes where penmanship still holds a revered position in the culture.
 Just like CVC words, sight words, or stacked adjectives, I teach cursive writing from a young age in the hope that it will give them a head start in their future English classes.

 I start teaching my students cursive writing from third grade; the same age I learned when I was in elementary school.
 Early on in my teaching, I discovered that my students’ concentration and efforts at writing cursive were, across the board, excellent!
 Having to gently interrupt students’ quiet concentration so that we could move forward in the lesson is nothing short of teacher heaven!
 Consequently, I love teaching cursive writing!